 CodeTwo Email Signatures for Office 365 uses Exchange Online email connectors to integrate with Office 365 tenants of our clients and then safely reroute their email through our signature services on Azure.
 Since uninterrupted email flow is critical, we do our best to keep this integration the most secure and reliable on our end.

-After the setup is completed, the mail flow looks the same way, as on the diagram from the TechNet article:
+After the setup is completed, the mail flow looks the same way, as on the diagram from the Microsoft article:

 You don’t have to do any manual work to start using our product.
 You can, however, be sure we always follow the best practices and highest quality standards to keep your email communication safe.

-Learn more about using email connectors for add-on integration on TechNet
+Learn more about using email connectors for add-on integration in Microsoft documentation

 Read about security mechanisms we use on Microsoft Partner blog